kwonus/Digital-AV/README.md

 It's been over twenty-five years since the release of AV-Bible for Windows (also known as AV-1995).
 In its day, it was the first free bible software with a graphical user interface that ran on Microsoft Windows.
 This "FreeWare" was maintaineded for more than a decade (AV-1996, AV-1997, ...).
 Eventually, it evolved into a software development kit (SDK).
 Accordingly, it was renamed Digital-AV some years ago.

 You can rely on its foundation, with decades of deployments and text validation.
 Digital-AV has travelled the world and back with feedback from Christian missionaries.
 They used it in their ministries.
 I a recieved treasured quality-control feedback.
 By 2008, all of the textual bugs had been ironed out.
 Not coincidentally, 2008 was the first realease of the SDK.
-Never making a dime, and pouring a healthy chuck of my life into it, this has been a labor of love.
+Never making a dime, and pouring a healthy chuck of my life into it.
+This has been a labor of love.

 It's been over four hundred years since the original printing of the KJV bible, but I can assure you that I will not be maintaining Digital-AV four hundred years from now.